Frank Main

-Frank Main is a Pulitzer Prize–winning reporter from Chicago, Illinois.
+Frank Main (born 1964) is an American Pulitzer Prize–winning reporter from Chicago, Illinois.

 Early life

 Main was born in Glen Ridge, New Jersey, in 1964.
 He grew up in Tulsa, Oklahoma, and graduated from Bishop Kelley High School in 1982.
 He graduated from Emory University and earned a master's degree from the Medill School of Journalism at Northwestern University.

 Career

 Main writes for the Chicago Sun-Times, focusing on crime and investigative stories.

 He began his career with The Tulsa World in 1987.
 He later worked for the Baton Rouge State-Times, the Baton Rouge Morning Advocate, and The Kentucky Post.
 He has reported from conflict zones in the Persian Gulf, Bosnia and Colombia.
 He covered the aftermath of the Sept.
 11, 2001 terror attacks and Hurricane Katrina.

 Main has been an adjunct professor at Loyola University Chicago, teaching media law.

 He was the host of the first season of the award-winning podcast 'Motive' produced by WBEZ Chicago and the Chicago Sun-Times in 2019.